Skip to main content

 What we’re doing to improve accessibility

-We are continuously reviewing and iterating our service to mitigate the impact of this timeout window, and generally maintain the highest possible standard of accessibility.
+MHCLG continuously reviews and iterates this service to mitigate the impact of this timeout window and maintain the highest possible accessibility standards.

 Preparation of this accessibility statement